chitra-lab/chitra-lab.github.io/_members/jamesOQ.md

 category: member
 ---

 James is a Postdoctoral Fellow in the Whiting School of Engineering at Johns Hopkins University.
 His primary research interests lie at the intersection of trajectory inference and spatial transcriptomics.
-James earned his PhD in Mathematics at the University of Muenster and has a research background in stochastic processes and information theory.
+James earned his PhD in Mathematics at the University of Muenster and has a research background in stochastic processes, information theory, and functional analysis.